 Fraternities are sometimes lumped together as "student organizations."
 The Fraternity experience is so much more.
 That is why you will often hear those who are members reference the word Fraternity when describing the experience and won't ask you to join the "club" or "organization."
 The following are some basics that will help a potential new member understand the process of joining our Fraternity.

 Alpha Sigma Phi is not interested in only becoming the fraternity of choice, for this perspective unnecessarily narrows our recruitment efforts to those inclined to go Greek.
 We instead, will be focused on appealing to a broader base of undergraduate men, thereby competing directly with other activities and organizations on today's campuses.
-By so doing, we help to ensure that we attract and recruit the very best and brightest undergraduate men.
+By so doing, help to attract the very best and brightest undergraduate men.

 to provide values-driven brotherhood experiences through life.